 Born at Winnipeg on 21 December 1898, son of Thomas A. Scott and Lydia Baird, he operated a bakery in Winnipeg until his election to the Winnipeg city council in 1942, where he served until his electoral defeat in 1958.
-Unsuccessful in his bid for a seat in the 1949 provincial general election, he served a single term in the Manitoba Legislature, representing the Winnipeg Centre constituency, where he was known for his caustic remarks about cabinet ministers in the government of D. L. Campbell.
+Unsuccessful in his bid for a seat in the 1949 provincial general election, he was elected to the Manitoba Legislature in 1953, representing the Winnipeg Centre constituency, where he was known for his caustic remarks about cabinet ministers in the government of D. L. Campbell.
 He subsequently lost the Conservative nomination in 1958 to Richard Seaborn so he ran as an Independent Conservative but was defeated by a large margin.
 In 1959, he was a member of the municipal and public utility board, and a member of the municipal board after it was split in that year.
 In 1961, he ran unsuccessfully for reelection to the Winnipeg city council.
 He served on the Manitoba Censor Board until April 1970.
 He moved to Calgary, Alberta in 1971 and died there on 21 September 1972.

 Birth registration, Manitoba Vital Statistics.

 “Winnipeg to elect 11 aldermen and 10 trustees,” Winnipeg Free Press, 21 October 1961, page 18.

 “Hank Scott’s leaving but may return to haunt,” Winnipeg Free Press, 26 March 1971, page 53.

 “H. B. Scott dies at 73,” Winnipeg Free Press, 6 October 1972, page 5.